 Set a timeframe for editing comments (Editing Timeframe).

-Enable / disable mentions for any users enabled in the Teamwork stream (Enable mentions).
+Enable / disable mentions for users in the Teamwork stream (Enable mentions).

 Enable / disable adding message content to a mention (Attach message to notification).
 This setting is enabled by default, but can be disabled for security reasons.